 Another unique and fun experience is a visit to the all-volunteer-run Brattleboro Ski Hill, which got its start in 1937.
 A 1300-foot T-bar brings skiers to the top of the hill and lift tickets are only $5 per person.
 Unfortunately, they do not offer rentals.

 Indoor Activities in Brattleboro for Winter Fun

 As much as we love getting outside year-round, we’re well aware that a fun winter destination needs more than snowshoe trails and ski hills.
-Aside from some great independent shops, including several book stores, record stores, and an awesome outfitter, Brattleboro also has some incredibly unique cultural attractions, including:
+Aside from some great independent shops, including several bookstores, record stores, and an awesome outfitter, Brattleboro also has some incredibly unique cultural attractions, including:

-- New England Center or Circus Arts: Offering special events and workshops throughout the year, if you’ve ever wanted to learn to juggle, swing on a trapeeze, or try wire walking, you may want to check this out.
+- New England Center or Circus Arts: Offering special events and workshops throughout the year, if you’ve ever wanted to learn to juggle, swing on a trapeze, or try wire walking, you may want to check this out.
 Even if you don’t fancy yourself a circus performer, there are spectator events throughout the year.

 - Brattleboro Museum and Art Center: BMAC is a non-collecting contemporary art museum focused on the work of living artists.
 Exhibits are housed in six galleries and are rotated every three to four months.
 The galleries are open Wednesday-Sunday, 10-4.

 - The Stone Church: If you are fortunate enough to be in Brattleboro when there’s a performance at the Stone Church, be sure to buy tickets.
 This is a unique performance space with amazing acoustics, and the musical talent is always impressive.